 The Biblical Hypothesis

-The other hypothesis surrounding the logo revolves around a story out of the Bible.
+The other hypothesis surrounding the logo revolves around a story from the Bible.
 The story goes that Moses carried a bronze staff, around which a serpent was wound.
 The bronze serpent was believed to possess strong healing powers.
-The combination of the serpent and the staff were somewhat viewed as a magic wand, if you will.
+The combination of the serpent and the staff were somewhat viewed as a magic wand.

-The passage in the Bible describes that anyone who was sick must be bitten by the serpent.
+The passage in the Bible describes that anyone sick must be bitten by the serpent.
 Its venom would heal anyone and any disease, making apparent its obvious relationship with healing and medicine.